Japan approves more COVID-19 vaccines as state of emergency set to widen

-After health regulators’ green light a day earlier, the government said it approved vaccines developed by Moderna Inc and AstraZeneca PLC, which will join that developed by Pfizer Inc together with BioNTech SE in a vaccination drive that began in mid-February.
+The newly approved vaccines, from Moderna Inc and AstraZeneca PLC, will join the one co-developed by Pfizer Inc and BioNTech SE in a vaccination drive that began in mid-February.

-Local media reported that the government was unlikely to use the AstraZeneca shots for the time being due to concerns over blood clots.
+But AstraZeneca’s vaccine would not be used for the time being, the company said.
+Earlier media reports said the government would hold off on their use due to concerns over blood clots and bleeding in some people.

+“We are aware that our vaccine is not going to be used right away,” a spokeswoman at AstraZeneca said.
 Japan has arranged to buy 120 million doses of the British-Swedish drugmaker’s vaccine.

-Japan has so far vaccinated just 4.1 million of its population, according to Reuters' global tracker tmsnrt.rs/3vbj5CE, the slowest rate among the world's larger, rich countries.
+Japan has so far vaccinated just 4.1% of its population, according to Reuters' global tracker tmsnrt.rs/3vbj5CE, the slowest rate among the world's larger, rich countries.

-In contrast to some other Group of Seven (G7) countries that are beginning to end pandemic-busting lockdown measures, much of Japan remains under emergency curbs amid a fourth wave of the virus.
+In contrast to some other Group of Seven (G7) countries that are beginning to end pandemic-busting lockdown measures, much of Japan remains under emergency curbs amid a fourth wave of infections.

 On Friday, medical experts approved the government’s proposal to add the southern prefecture of Okinawa to its list of prefectures subject to the strictest emergency measures.
 That would take the list to 10 prefectures including Tokyo, host of the Olympic Games starting in about two months.